binitshah/accelerokey/README.md

 # Accelerokey
 Are you still playing web games with your keyboard? :worried: I bet you wish there were a cooler way than an regular old keyboard!
-Use Accelerokey to map your phone's accelerometer to your computer's keypad! :relaxed:
+Use Accelerokey to map your phone's accelerometer to your computer's keypad! :smile:

 ### Check out the Code
 This repository is setup into two branches: